Indoor Heat Estimation from a Single Visible-Light Panorama: Methodology

 \subsection{Validation and Comparison}

+To evaluate the results of our heat simulation, we captured real-world scenes using a Ricoh Theta Z1 camera alongside a thermal camera.
+The heat simulation enables visualization of indoor heat maps in the equirectangular representation, while the thermal camera provides only a 2D perspective view.
+Therefore, we approximately cropped the target region from the rendered heat map and converted it into a 2D perspective with the same field of view (FOV) as the thermal camera.
+We then evaluated the rendered images by comparing them with the thermal images captured by the thermal camera.

+When capturing visible-light and thermal images, a Ricoh Theta Z1 camera is positioned side by side with the FLIR thermal camera at the same height, with a Macbeth color checker and a gray matte board placed within the field of view.
+The real-time indoor temperature is recorded on the Govee Hygrometer Thermometer (H5075), and the outdoor temperature is obtained from GPS data and local time.

+We set up the FLIR thermal camera in TLinear mode (Boson, image resolution: 640 by 512 pixels) when capturing the thermal images.
+However, TLinear mode assumes the default emissivity, atmosphere temperature, and background temperature for the scene.
+The thermal image captured by TLinear requires a post-process \cite{flirpyThermalCameras} to display the correct thermal image based on the actual emissivity of the materials.

 Using our proposed heat estimation method, a single indoor panorama is used to generate a panoramic heat map from the same camera position (Fig. \ref{fig_ht_comp}).
 The average temperature values are calculated on the planar indoor surfaces within the white circles, and the heat estimation results are compared with the thermal images captured by the thermal camera.
-In Scene 1, the temperature difference at selected areas ranged from 2.00 to 2.50 $^\circ\text{C}$.
+In Scene 1, the temperature difference in selected areas ranged from around 2.00 to 2.50 $^\circ\text{C}$.
 In Scene 2, the temperature difference was approximately 4.00 to 4.50 $^\circ\text{C}$.
 In Scene 3, the wall plane in the upper left corner showed a temperature difference of about 1.00 $^\circ\text{C}$, while the wall plane on the right and the floor exhibited larger temperature errors, close to 2.00 $^\circ\text{C}$.
-It is also important to note that the thermal images from the thermal camera are noisy, which can lower the average temperature in the target region.
+The simulation discrepancy arises from several factors, such as complex heat sources (air conditioning, electronic appliances), uncertainties in material properties, and the simplified Lambertian surface assumption used to model the real-world scene.
+It is also important to note that the thermal images from the thermal camera are usually noisy, which can lower the average temperature in the target region.

-An accurate 3D floor layout is essential for precise heat estimation.
-We focus on the error analysis of the heat simulation in different floor layouts (Fig. \ref{fig_ht_geo_error}).
-Layout 1 is considered as the correct floor layout, while Layouts 2 and 3 feature slight shifts in the floor boundaries.
-The heat maps for Layouts 2 and 3 reveal variations in indoor temperature values due to inaccuracies in the room geometry.
-In the Error Map, the heat maps of Layouts 2 and 3 are compared with the ground-truth (GT) heat map of Layout 1.
-Layout 2 shows lower temperature estimates at the upper and lower corners of the wall, while Layout 3 exhibits lower temperatures near the wall adjacent to the left window.
-Although the temperature differences are minor, an accurate floor layout is crucial to generate reliable indoor heat maps.